kramtek/FlatKivyExtensions/README.md

             - Application can be updated without required devepment environments or specific hardware

+        - However:

-        - However: Code used for testing does not go through cythonization process
+            - Code used for testing does not go through cythonization process

+            - iOS version would not pass application validation process

 Components: